Criminal Law and Procedure on the California Bar Exam

 - The Fourth Amendment attaches when there is a reasonable expectation of privacy.

-- For a Terry stop, the officer needs reasonable suspicion that criminal activity is afoot.
+- For a Terry stop, the police officer needs reasonable suspicion that criminal activity is afoot.

 This is always our final tip because it is so important!
-The best way to get good at Criminal Law essay questions is to practice essays.
-This will help you become acquainted with how Criminal Law is tested (including how it sometimes appears with other subjects, like Constitutional Law).
+The best way to become proficient at Criminal Law and Procedure essay questions is to practice writing answers to essay questions.
+This will help you become acquainted with how Criminal Law and Procedure is tested (including how it sometimes appears with other subjects, like Constitutional Law).
 And, it will help you master the highly tested issues.

-Here are a few essay questions with student answers that we recommend you practice to get exposed to some highly tested topics in Criminal Law essay questions:
+Here are a few essay questions with student answers that we recommend you practice to get exposed to some highly tested topics in Criminal Law and Procedure essay questions:

 Good luck studying for the California Bar Exam!